farmOS/farmOS/docs/development/module/services.md

 `getGroupAssignmentLog($asset)` - Find the latest group assignment log that references an asset.
 Returns a log entity, or `NULL` if no logs were found.

+`getGroupMembers($group, $recurse)` - Get assets that are members of a group, optionally recursing into child groups.

 **Example usage:**

 ```php